Skip to main content

 Android - Security Module Interface

 The SecurityModule interface allows you to implement custom security checks at critical points within your application.
 These security checkpoints act as gatekeepers for sensitive operations and user flows.
 You have complete control over what security validations are performed and how they're implemented.
-When any security check returns an Insecure result, the associated flow is immediately canceled or blocked, protecting your application from potential security threats.
+When any security check returns a Deny result, the associated flow is immediately canceled or blocked, protecting your application from potential security threats.

 Implementation